isaacerdman/startup/notes.md

     - removeItem(name) - Removes a named item from local storage
     - clear() - Clears all items in local storage Local storage values much be `string`, `number`, or `boolean`.
 Objects and arrays must be converted to JSON with `JSON.stringify()`, and retrieved with `JSON.parse()`.

+### HTML deliverable

+ - **HTML pages** - Three HTML pages that represent the ability to login, view cookbook/friend activity, and view one recipe at a time
+ - **Links** - The home page and recipe page link to each other.
+Login from home takes user to cookbook page.
+The image for pizza on the cookbook page also links to the recipe page
+ - **Text** - Text input can be given to search for a particular recipe in either the cookbook or the recipe page
+ - **Images** - Images added for temporary recipe displays under recipe page
+ - **Login** - Input box and submit button for login
+ - **Database** - The recipes will be saved for the profile, representing data pulled from database.
+ - **WebSocket** - View activity of friends in app as they add and modify recipes.